/ 4 min

 On most occasions, foot swelling is annoying but harmless.
 With that said, foot swelling can be a symptom of underlying causes such as lymphedema, venous insufficiency, blood clot, or heart, liver, or kidney diseases.
 If your foot swelling is more than an occasional occurrence, is painful, or does not go away with home treatments, seek medical attention.

-At-Home Treatments For Feet Swelling
+At-Home Treatments for Foot Swelling

 Most foot swelling episodes can be successfully treated in your home.